 But this is an example of a well-researched cognitive bias called dichotomous thinking, where you experience things in terms of extremes—black or white, good or bad, right or wrong—and no nuances exist.
 But life is full of nuances.
 And 10x thinking doesn't have to be all-or-nothing.
 Two ways you can avoid this bias is to think like an investor and bet on big trends.

 Rather than taking the all-or-nothing approach to 10x thinking, approach it like a prudent investor would.
 For example, invest 99% of your resources into activities you can depend on—incrementally growing the products and services that pay the bills.
-And then invest 1% into higher-risk activities that also have a potentially massive upside.
-In an interview with Wired Magazine about 10x thinking, Google CEO Larry Page was asked if they still gradually improve their existing products.
+Then, invest 1% in higher-risk activities with a potentially massive upside.
+In an interview with Wired Magazine about 10x thinking, Google CEO Larry Page was asked if they are still gradually improving their existing products.
 Here’s what Page said:

 Of course.
 But periodically, every n years, you should work on something new that you think is really amazing. —Larry Page

 If you never take calculated risks, then you never expose yourself to the potential rewards they bring.
-You may never fail spectacularly, but you’ll never succeed wildly either.
+You may never fail spectacularly, but you’ll never succeed wildly, either.
 The key here is that you don’t bet the whole farm.
-Invest an amount that, if it all disappeared tomorrow, you would be fine.
-That way if you lose, you lose small.
+Invest an amount that you would be fine if it all disappeared tomorrow.
+That way, if you lose, you lose small.
 But if you win, you win big.

 What’s the difference between a surfer who wins a world championship and the one who comes in second place?
 It’s not about skill.
 Like Leila Hurst, an announcer at the 2013 US Open of Surfing said, “It’s just a matter of waiting for the right wave.”
 That’s what Amazon did, for example, when they bet on the Internet trend back in 1995.
 And it’s what Google did when they launched Gmail in 2004.
 They promised one gigabyte of free storage at a time when it cost about $1.50.
-They bet on the trend that the cost of storage would drop significantly by the time they had hundreds of millions of users—and they were right.
-In 2015, one gigabyte costs less than a penny.
-The good new is that catching big waves isn’t all just luck.
+They bet on the trend that the storage cost would drop significantly by the time they had hundreds of millions of users—and they were right.
+In 2015, one gigabyte cost less than a penny.
+The good news is that catching big waves isn’t all just luck.
 Wave-spotting can be learned.
-In 2012, Drs.
-Erik Dane, Kevin Rockmann, and Michael Pratt, researchers in human decision making, found that people with low-expertise in a specific domain, but who made decisions based on careful analytical reasoning, outperformed people with high domain expertise that make decisions based on their intuition, or “gut instincts.”
+In 2012, Erik Dane, Kevin Rockmann, and Michael Pratt, researchers in human decision-making, found that people with low expertise in a specific domain but who made decisions based on careful analytical reasoning outperformed people with high domain expertise who made decisions based on their intuition or “gut instincts.”
 Years of practice can help you see big waves coming unconsciously.
-But through deliberate analysis, even the inexperienced contender can spot waves better than companies at the top who rely on experience and instinct.
+However, through deliberate analysis, even the inexperienced contender can spot waves better than companies at the top who rely on experience and instinct.
 (This has major implications for you no matter which side of the table you’re sitting on.)
 But you can’t catch a wave if you’re not in the water experimenting.
-That’s why, as technology journalist Shane Snow said, it’s so important to “constantly be playing with potential trends—always have a toe in interesting waters in case a wave forms."
+That’s why, as technology journalist Shane Snow said, it’s important to play with potential trends constantly—always have a toe in the waters in case waves form.

 Our society doesn’t exactly train us to think big.
-When you were growing up, axioms like “walk before you run,” “slow and steady wins the race,” and “under-promise and over-deliver” were probably repeated to you on a regular basis.
+When you were growing up, axioms like “walk before you run,” “slow and steady wins the race,” and “under-promise and over-deliver” were probably repeated to you regularly.
 And as Seth Godin points out in his TED talk about school, our current public education system is a product of the Industrial Age, and it was designed with a very specific intent:

 “It was to train people to be willing to work in the factory.
 It was to train people to behave, to comply, to fit in.
 We process you for a whole year.
 If you are defective, we hold you back and process you again.” —Seth Godin